 A daily dose of vitamins and minerals magically infused into your morning cup of tea- sounds pretty great, right?!
-An earthy blend with notes of energizing mint, Mineral Magic boasts a mix of nutrient dense herbs and sourced from our hillside fields and the surrounding meadows.
-Jam packed with iron, calcium, magnesium, protein, and antioxidant rich flavonoids, the Mineral Magic tea is an excellent way to drink in nature's bounty.* Comes in a reusable food grade kraft bag.
+An earthy blend with notes of energizing mint, Mineral Magic boasts a mix of nutrient dense herbs and sourced from our hillside fields.
+Jam packed with iron, calcium, magnesium, protein, and antioxidant rich flavonoids, Mineral Magic tea is an excellent way to drink in nature's bounty.*.
+Now certified organic!

-Ingredients: Nettles**, Milky Oats*, Red Raspberry Leaf**, Red Clover**, Apple Mint** (*Organic/**Ethically Wildcrafted)
+Ingredients: Nettles*, Milky Oats*, Red Raspberry Leaf*, Red Clover*, Apple Mint* (*Organic)

 Suggested Use: Pour 8-10 oz boiled water over 1-1.5 tablespoons tea.
 Steep covered for up to 30 minutes.
 Strain and sip.
 Make an extra-nutritive overnight infusion by pouring 4 cups boiled water over 4 tablespoons of tea, cap and allow to steep until morning.
 Strain and sip.